Pennsylvania Misdemeanor Crimes by Degree and Sentences

 Find a Lawyer

-Misdemeanor offenses in Pennsylvania could have significant potential penalties, including a prison sentence.
+Misdemeanor offenses in Pennsylvania have significant potential penalties, including a prison sentence.
 If you've been charged with a crime, approached by investigators, or simply need legal advice about potential charges, you should talk to a qualified Pennsylvania criminal defense attorney at your first available opportunity.
 An experienced defense lawyer in your area will be able to evaluate your case, advise you on your legal options—including the advantages and disadvantages of plea bargaining—and help you obtain the best outcome that's possible under the circumstances.

 DEFEND YOUR RIGHTS